Secure your summer internship experience

 8:30 – 9:00

-My mornings begin with time spent organising my inbox and coordinating a plan for the day.
+My mornings begin with time spent organizing my inbox, catching up with my team and coordinating plans for the day.
 Since much of the work I do currently is US-based (this is not the case for everyone), emails and responses often come in overnight.

 9:00 – 10:30